Mio-sha512/OpenStick-Kernel-Compiler/README.md

 - `--clean` — force a clean build (removes output cache).

-- `--save` — after you finish the interactive prompts, write the selected settings to `./.build_config` so they are reused by `--auto` in future runs.
+- `--save` — after you finish the interactive prompts, write the selected settings to `.build_config` so they are reused by `--auto` in future runs.

 Example: non-interactive CPR build using a known-good branch